marv0/marv0.github.io/pages/about.md

 ---
 ### Hello, world!👋

 Welcome to my blog!
-I’m Marvin Ogot and I'm an entrepreneur and software engineer based in Kenya.

-I develop apps and websites that prioritize the needs and engagement of end-users.
+I’m Marvin Ogot and I'm an entrepreneur and software engineer developing apps and websites that prioritize the needs and engagement of end-users.

 By blending my technical expertise, UI/UX design principles, and a user-centric approach, I craft digital products that meet consumer needs and deliver exceptional user experiences.